BIGdeadLock/Graph-Crawler/README.md

-# HW-Graph-Crawler
+# Graph-Crawler
-Repo for the homework assignment of email to graph crawler.
+Repo for the project of email to graph crawler.

 # Design Overview